-What do you think of this fantasy artwork?
+What do you think of this artwork depicting fantasy castles?
 Pretty damn amazing if you ask me.
 I particularly like that last one by Jeff Brown.

 When we encounter a fantasy castle in fiction, there is undoubtedly some kind of real-world influence.
 From the shape of parapets to conical towers, many fantasy writers draw their inspiration from fortifications that existed in the past.

 In this section, I wanted to show you some real-life examples of fantasy castles to give you an idea of how writers can delve into the past to create their own fictional fortresses.

 While not a medieval castle as such, the structures carved into the rocky cliffs of Petra inspired my own fantasy castle in Pariah’s Lament.